katrinadefeo/Interactive-rating-component/README.md

 # Interactive-rating-component
 This is a nice, small project to practice handling user interactions and updating the DOM.
-Perfect for anyone who has learned the basics of JavaScript!
+Always could use more JavaScript practice!